mstwutao/mstwutao.github.io/content/project/LLM/index.md

   - Bioinformatics
 ---

-Develop a genome LLM model based on \textbf{BERT} architecture and adopt masked language modeling as pretraining strategy.
+Develop a genome LLM model based on BERT architecture and adopt masked language modeling as pretraining strategy.

 <!--more-->